gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

     :align: center
     :scale: 60%

-    Tree chart structure for the development of composite indicators
+    |icon-weight-and-calculate| Tree chart structure for the development of composite indicators

 Central to the construction of composite indicators is the need to meaningfully combine different data dimensions, and consideration must be given to weighting